Memory Culture

 Where It Lives

-Memory culture is strongest in Sector 7G and the wider Dregs, where street memories are most accessible and sharing circles most common.
+Memory culture is strongest in The Deep Dregs, where street memories are most accessible and sharing circles most common.
 The vocabulary originates here — farmers, traders, and consumers living close enough together that language evolves fast and spreads faster.

 The culture thins as you rise through the Sprawl’s tiers.
 Executive levels consume heritage privately and rarely discuss it.
 The middle tiers consume synthetic in curated settings designed to feel organic.
 Only in the Dregs is memory consumption a public, communal, identity-defining activity — discussed openly, practiced together, and woven into the social fabric as tightly as any religion.